stephen-huan/dotfiles/src/pkgs/applications/networking/mailreaders/neomutt.md

 [notmuch](https://notmuchmail.org/) is an email indexer, tagger, and searcher.
 Add a postsync hook to `offlineimap` so tagging happens on new mail.
-We can also use notmuch as an address book by searching the addresses of the emails you've received.
+We can also use notmuch as an address book by searching the addresses of previously received emails.